-Fridays are Camp Spirit Days; wear a Pinecrest Pavilion t-shirt!
 Each camper will receive a complimentary Pinecrest Pavilion t-shirt, which will be distributed on the first day of their session.
 The Pinecrest t-shirt is not a camp uniform.
-Campers are encouraged to wear their camp t-shirts on weekly camp spirit days and any other time desired.
+Campers are encouraged to wear their camp t-shirts whenever they would like and any spirit days.

-**Campers should not bring any personal items such as mobile phones, iPods, collectibles, Nintendo DS, and/or any other electronic devices.
+**Campers should not bring any personal items such as mobile phones, iPods, collectibles, handheld gaming devices, and/or any other electronic devices.
 Pinecrest School is not responsible for any items lost or damaged that have been brought into camp for any reason.
 Please label everything with a name or initials.

 What and when will my child eat?

-There will be a mid-morning and a mid-afternoon break and snack time.
+There will be a mid-morning snack break.
 Campers should bring a small snack from home.

-Campers attending full-day camp (both morning and afternoon sessions) should bring a bag lunch and drink; lunch is not provided.
+Campers should bring a bag lunch and drink; lunch is not provided.